cplpanic/Green-hosue-heating-cooling-/README.md

 Again this might be something or nothing.
 Just came across these peltiers and thought they where cool and that something might be done with them – even if that’s a slow build of low temperature.

 Decided to take the house version and shrink the space it needs to control down for better results.
-This can be bad as simple or complex as you like from micro controllers, sensors to plug & play on a switch.
+This can be as simple or complex as you like from micro controllers, sensors to plug & play on a switch.